If you’re sure about all the code changes that you’ve done to your app in a development workspace, it’s time to release a new app version.

 Notice that releasing a new app version will not create this new version in our infrastructure.
 That is, the app will not be publicly available yet for installing in other accounts and workspaces, neither will the new version be automatically upgraded on accounts that have this app's major installed.
 To do so, you need to release the app version and then publish it.

-- Using your terminal and the VTEX IO Toolbelt, log into the account responsible for the release of the new app version.
+- Using your terminal and the VTEX IO CLI, log into the account responsible for the release of the new app version.
 Make sure the app’s

 vendoris equal to the logged account.

 - Run one of the following commands, according to your app's needs: